adi2812/YouTubeScrapper/README.md

 * Beautiful soup (bs4) 4.9.3

 #### You will have to download driver for your respective browser and save it in the same folder as your code https://sites.google.com/a/chromium.org/chromedriver/downloads (for Google-chrome).

+### I did not use requests or urllib because it was not getting the proper html for the page.